Ted Low

 Hollywood Casino

-Problem: The newly rebranded Hollywood Casino needed a proper color system.
+The newly rebranded Hollywood Casino had great brand guidelines but no color scales.
 The brand guidelines provided only primary brand colors, with no UI-friendly scales for accessibility and consistency.

-Solution: I developed a full set of color scales—for background, action, danger, success, and warning colors—using an online color scale generator as a first pass and then tweaking them by hand.
-The goal was to create scales that maintained perceptual uniform brightness, ensuring usability while staying true to the brand.
+I created a full set of color scales—for background, action, danger, success, and warning colors.
+I started with an online color scale generator, then carefully tweaked the scales by hand.
+The scales maintained perceptual uniformity in brightness, which ensured usability while staying true to the brand.

-Results: The new colors made the app more cohesive and visually distinct, This work contributed to the app climbing seven spots in the rankings, securing the #2 position among North American casino apps compared to the previous year.
+The new colors made the app cohesive and reflect the brand's visual direction.
+This work contributed to the app climbing seven spots in the rankings, securing the #2 position among North American casino apps compared to the previous year.

 Hollywood Casino

-Problem: The newly rebranded Hollywood Casino needed a proper color system.
+The newly rebranded Hollywood Casino had great brand guidelines but no color scales.
 The brand guidelines provided only primary brand colors, with no UI-friendly scales for accessibility and consistency.

-Solution: I developed a full set of color scales—for background, action, danger, success, and warning colors—using an online color scale generator as a first pass and then tweaking them by hand.
-The goal was to create scales that maintained perceptual uniform brightness, ensuring usability while staying true to the brand.
+I created a full set of color scales—for background, action, danger, success, and warning colors.
+I started with an online color scale generator, then carefully tweaked the scales by hand.
+The scales maintained perceptual uniformity in brightness, which ensured usability while staying true to the brand.

-Results: The new colors made the app more cohesive and visually distinct, This work contributed to the app climbing seven spots in the rankings, securing the #2 position among North American casino apps compared to the previous year.
+The new colors made the app cohesive and reflect the brand's visual direction.
+This work contributed to the app climbing seven spots in the rankings, securing the #2 position among North American casino apps compared to the previous year.

 Hollywood Casino

-Problem: The newly rebranded Hollywood Casino needed a proper color system.
+The newly rebranded Hollywood Casino had great brand guidelines but no color scales.
 The brand guidelines provided only primary brand colors, with no UI-friendly scales for accessibility and consistency.

-Solution: I developed a full set of color scales—for background, action, danger, success, and warning colors—using an online color scale generator as a first pass and then tweaking them by hand.
-The goal was to create scales that maintained perceptual uniform brightness, ensuring usability while staying true to the brand.
+I created a full set of color scales—for background, action, danger, success, and warning colors.
+I started with an online color scale generator, then carefully tweaked the scales by hand.
+The scales maintained perceptual uniformity in brightness, which ensured usability while staying true to the brand.

-Results: The new colors made the app more cohesive and visually distinct, This work contributed to the app climbing seven spots in the rankings, securing the #2 position among North American casino apps compared to the previous year.
+The new colors made the app cohesive and reflect the brand's visual direction.
+This work contributed to the app climbing seven spots in the rankings, securing the #2 position among North American casino apps compared to the previous year.

 Request portfolio deck ↗